yutingliuzz/DaVinciCodeSolver/README.md

 In our game interface, the row with card value on the top is Baseline Solver or Human Player; the row without card value on the top is the Heuristic Solver.
 <img width="1020" alt="Screenshot 2023-12-11 at 17 12 07" src="https://github.com/yutingliuzz/DaVinciCodeSolver/assets/93453827/1972326f-6d82-414d-88fd-70fd2ec71f3c">

 They play against each other alternatively.
-If the value is revealed due to correct guess, the value will appear on the card.
+If the value of a specific is revealed due to correct guess from the opposite side, the value will appear on the card.
-In the graph below, the Heuristic solver guess the value of the chosen card successfully, so the value is revealed and appear on the card.
+In the graph below, the Heuristic solver guesses the value of the chosen card successfully, so the value is revealed and appear on the card.
 <img width="1049" alt="Screenshot 2023-12-11 at 17 10 41" src="https://github.com/yutingliuzz/DaVinciCodeSolver/assets/93453827/7672dfa5-8619-40d5-aee6-48247c343197">